Daxting/EDA/Design synthesis/Readme.md

 - High costs of EDA tools drive companies to develop in-house synthesis tools.

 **Project Overview:**
-- *NCU* is developing a synthesis tool project to generate gate-level circuits automatically.
+- We are developing a synthesis tool project to generate gate-level circuits automatically.
 - The project is divided into stages; current focus is on integrating state table transformation and Karnaugh map minimization.

 **Problem Description:**
-- The *NCU* synthesis tool's flow diagram includes obtaining a state diagram, creating a state table, choosing flip flops, minimizing equations using Karnaugh map, and generating circuit design.
+- The synthesis tool's flow diagram includes obtaining a state diagram, creating a state table, choosing flip flops, minimizing equations using Karnaugh map, and generating circuit design.